henrysdev/henrysdev_blog/_posts/2021-03-03-building-the-game-i-want-to-play.md

 > “The project is too big for just one person”

-> “It’s difficult to monetize and therefore it’s a pointless endeavour”
+> “It’s difficult to monetize and therefore it’s not a worthwhile endeavour”

 This is where my brain typically fought itself.
 I’d come up with a few of these reasons and shut down my idea.
 Sometimes my idea would even turn into a bit of code before my brain shut it down, ultimately putting the project to rest among a slew of other abandoned github repositories.